 22.2 The procedural timetable shall therefore, as far as possible, take into account the six (6) month arbitration period.

-22.3 At the request of an arbitrator or a party, or on his or her own initiative, the President of the Court may, if he or she considers it necessary, extend the mission of the arbitrators for a period of time which he or she shall determine.
+22.3 At the request of an arbitrator or a party, or on his or her own initiative, the President of the Chamber may, if he or she considers it necessary, extend the mission of the arbitrators for a period of time which he or she shall determine.
 This decision is notified to the arbitrators and the parties.

 22.4 The arbitration proceedings shall lapse if none of the parties takes action without valid and justified reason for a period of six (6) months, provided that the time limit for the Tribunal’s mission has not expired.
-The lapse may be raised ex officio by the President of the Court, after a reminder sent to the parties by email which remains unheeded for one (1) month.
-In the event of a lapse, the fees already paid shall be retained by the Court.
+The lapse may be raised ex officio by the President of the Chamber, after a reminder sent to the parties by email which remains unheeded for one (1) month.
+In the event of a lapse, the fees already paid shall be retained by the Chamber.

 23.1 The arbitral hearing may not take place until at least fifteen (15) days after sending the summons to the parties, unless otherwise provided for in the Rules.

-23.2 The Arbitral Tribunal shall hold its hearings in the premises made available by the Court as part of its arbitration assistance mission.
+23.2 The Arbitral Tribunal shall hold its hearings in the premises made available by the Chamber as part of its arbitration assistance mission.
 At the request of the parties and on condition that the parties bear the additional costs, the Arbitral Tribunal may sit in another place which it considers appropriate.

 23.3 The President of the Arbitral Tribunal shall govern the hearing process and lead the proceedings while ensuring their proper conduct.
 Hearings are adversarial and, unless the Tribunal decides otherwise and the parties agree, they are not open to persons not involved in the dispute, the latter being duly warned, in the event of admission, of the obligation of confidentiality with which they are required to comply.
-During the debates and deliberations, the Arbitral Tribunal shall be assisted by a secretary appointed by the President of the Court.
+During the debates and deliberations, the Arbitral Tribunal shall be assisted by a secretary appointed by the President of the Chamber.

-23.4 During the hearing, oral arguments shall be made by way of observations, unless the Arbitral Tribunal decides otherwise; it shall inform the representatives of the parties thereof before the hearing through the secretariat.
+23.4 During the hearing, oral arguments shall be made by way of observations, unless the Arbitral Tribunal decides otherwise; it shall inform the representatives of the parties thereof before the hearing through the Secretariat.

 23.5 At the end of the hearing, and unless the case is to be continued at a subsequent hearing, the president of the Arbitral Tribunal shall declare the proceedings closed and the case reserved for deliberation.
 From that moment on, no new application may be made, nor any new plea raised.
 Likewise, no observations or notes under advisement may be submitted or any documents produced except, exceptionally, at the request of the president of the Arbitral Tribunal, the parties being informed thereof.